The next step of incorporation is establishing a business licence.

 LOCAL LEVEL – CLARK COUNTY

-> If you are wondering how much it will cost you to obtain your license from us, how much you’ll be paying for renewals, and how often you’ll need to pay, you can find more information about the
+If you are wondering how much it will cost you to obtain your license from us, how much you’ll be paying for renewals, and how often you’ll need to pay, you can find more information:

-> STATE LEVEL – WYOMING
+STATE LEVEL – WYOMING

 You will need a State Business License to conduct business within Wyoming, and your business may be required to maintain an additional local business license for each Wyoming jurisdiction in which the business operates.

 Except the regular state business license, you also need the special state business licence/permits if your business is engaged in: